primeau/Larn/README.md

 ? should lit 'discover' beyond where player has seen?
 ? missile char stays visible sometimes
-? monsters can get trapped on edge of screen in wizard mode
+? monsters can get trapped on edge of screen in wizard mode ? cell shows in previous location when descending H -> V1

 rename/refactor:
 - player.level.items[][] -> item